What I build, and how engagements work.

 engagement shapes

 Each shape is productized: fixed scope, fixed deliverables, written quote before signing.
 Scoping Call is the entry (free, 30 min).
-Audit when you don't know where AI fits yet.
+Pilot Build when you want one working piece before committing to a full build.
 Sprint when the workflow fits in one sentence.
 Custom for anything multi-workflow.
-Ops Retainer for ongoing maintenance and tuning of systems already shipped.
-Every paid shape is quoted on scope, no surprises.
+Ops Retainer for maintenance and tuning of systems already shipped.
+Every paid shape is quoted on scope before signing.

 00 · SCOPING CALL